GianpaoloBranca/SoftwareEng2/scratches/UseCase descriptions.md

 - The operator clicks on the "Assistance request" button.
 - The system shows a pop-up screen to fill in the request.
 - The operator types in the details of the request.
-- The operator selects the facility o which the request must be sent to.
+- The operator selects the facility of which the request must be sent to.
 - The operator hits the "Send request" button.
 - The system attaches the details of the car to the request and sends it.
 - The operator is redirected to the map screen.